CathyBing/slip_surface_effect/README.md

-# HCP_Slip_Surf_effect
+# HCP_slip_surface_effect
-All data shown in the paper and code we used to generate them.
+All scripts employed to generate the data that support the findings of this study are given in this repository, along with all figures appeared in the paper.